richardtvu/data-structures-algorithms/grokking_algorithm_notes/intro_to_algos.md

 ### Exercises 1.3-1.6 (p.
 17)

-> 1.3 You have a name, and you want to ind the person’s phone number in the phone book.
+> 1.3 You have a name, and you want to find the person’s phone number in the phone book.

+The phone books I know of are sorted in alphabetical order, which means you can treat phone books like a sorted array and perform a binary search on them.
+In the worst case, you can check whether a person's number is in the book in O(log n) time.

-> 1.4 You have a phone number, and you want to ind the person’s name in the phone book.
+> 1.4 You have a phone number, and you want to find the person’s name in the phone book.
 (Hint: You’ll have to search through the whole book!)

+You can't do a binary search because the phone book isn't sorted in terms of phone numbers.
+The names of people are sorted in alphabetical order, but the phone number values aren't.
+Therefore, the worst case will take O(n) time as you might have to look through every single phone number.

 > 1.5 You want to read the numbers of every person in the phone book.

+O(n) time.

 > 1.6 You want to read the numbers of just the As. (his is a tricky one!
 It involves concepts that are covered more in chapter 4.
 Read the answer—you may be surprised!)

+O(n) time.
+While you can assume that an approximately equal distribution of letters, so As should only be about 1/26th of the phone book, big Oh notation drops the constant factors.
+That is, O(n/26) is basically O(n).